mwgribben/abc-of-chairmanship/8_voting.markdown

 ### Recording votes

-Very rarely there will be a vital issue on which it is absolutely essential to have a record of the votes cast – for example, where a meeting consists of edlegates who have been sent with a definite mandate as to how they shall vote.
+Very rarely there will be a vital issue on which it is absolutely essential to have a record of the votes cast – for example, where a meeting consists of delegates who have been sent with a definite mandate as to how they shall vote.
 To ensure that there is no doubt about how the delegates have voted, the roll call or record vote is used in which delegates shout ‘Yes’ or ‘No’ when their names are called.
 Very rarely, a vote may be taken which could lead to legal action against the body if the motion is carried.
 In such circumstances, those opposing the motion are entitled to insist on their names being recorded.

 ### When voting is unnecessary